From fashion and accessories to beauty and housewares, these Toronto stores offer green gifts for everyone on your list.

 For fashion hounds: Horses Atelier

-Shop for trendy fits at Horses Atelier, a women-founded and -run shop that creates sustainable clothing in downtown Toronto.
+Shop for Canadian designer fashion in Toronto at Horses Atelier, a women-founded and women-run shop that creates sustainable clothing downtown.

-Horses’ social mission includes donations to local non-profits like the Daily Bread Food Bank and Spun Studio, an innovative social enterprise that helps marginalized women gain textile skills.
+Horses’ social mission includes donations to local non-profits like the Spun Studio, an innovative social enterprise that helps marginalized women gain textile skills, and Regent Park Sewing Studio, which helps newcomers upskill for growth and financial stability.

 For accessories addicts: Logan & Finley